Our process in detail

 View and download below a full PDF report from one of our past projects:

-Our methods in details
+Our methods in detail

 All our methods were developed as part of multiyear research projects and have led to numerous scientific publications in top-tier international peer-reviewed journals.
 They all have been validated on the large-scale datasets of numerous clients from the construction, mining, industrial, oil and gas, and electrical domains, with injury, near miss, and hazard observation free text reports.